enatsek/Debian-Ubuntu/systemd2.md

 ### 1.5. systemd-timesyncd

 Synchronizes the system clock across a network using NTP (Network Time Protocol).
+Starting with Ubuntu 26.04 LTS, Ubuntu replaced it with chrony tool.

 #### 1.5.1.
 Key Points